Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 ## Requirements
 In order to get started with the MiSTer platform, there are a few things that will be required.
-Optional [addons](https://github.com/Hackshed/MiSTerDocumentation/wiki/How-to-get-your-own-addon-boards) are also available but for the bare minimum setup, you will need the following items :-
+Optional [addons](https://github.com/Hackshed/MiSTerDocumentation/wiki/How-to-get-your-own-addon-boards) are also available but for the bare minimum setup, you will need the following items:

 * [DE10-Nano Board](How-to-start-with-MiSTer#1-de10-nano-board) with supplied power supply and SD card. (required)
 * [USB OTG connector or OTG USB hub](How-to-start-with-MiSTer#2-usb-connection)(required)